embark-framework/embark-site/source/docs/blockchain_configuration.md

 }
 </code></pre>

-As with `contracts.js`, this config contains environments that help configuring certain parameters differently depending of the environment.
+Similar to [configuring Smart Contracts](/docs/contracts_configuration.html), this config contains environments that help configuring certain parameters differently depending of the environment.
 You can read more about [environments here](https://embark.status.im/docs/environments.html).

 ### Parameter descriptions